IP - Indicators for Policy

 • feed into national reporting on international agreements such as the Convention on Biological Diversity and the Sustainable Development Goals

-The CEBioS IP sub-programme strengthens the science-policy interface, and more specifically the use of biodiversity data (indicators) to inform, influence and shape policy.
+The CEBioS IP sub-programme (previously called MRV) strengthens the science-policy interface, and more specifically the use of biodiversity data (indicators) to inform, influence and shape policy.

 The collected data feeds into the indicators provided for in each country’s National Biodiversity Strategy and Action Plans (NBSAP) and national reports under the Convention on Biological Diversity (CBD).